shlomigispan/My-Final-Project-INT/README.md

 10. create a pull request to dev branch (attach your test screenshot to the pull request)– add the trainer as approval
 11. after trainer approved – merge the Pull Request (PR) to dev branch
 12. tag your code to 1.1
+The solution for module 1 is in: https://github.com/shlomigispan/final-project/tree/shlomo_sol

 ## Module – 2 Git & JAVA-MAVEN
 1. First take the code from here https://github.com/lidorg-dev/spring-boot-examples -----from master branch
 2. The code in Github is written in Java